Get Through Having Ptsd

 Contacting a mental health provider is the best thing you can do if you think you have PTSD.
 You can also ask your doctor to refer you to a therapist that has experience in treating people with PTSD.
 Once you find a healthcare professional that you feel comfortable with, you can ask questions, develop a treatment plan and find support groups that can help you deal with your condition.
 There is not necessarily a "cure" for PTSD, but it is possible to live symptom-free.
 Below are some common treatment options for PTSD, and these are often combined for the most effective treatment.

-- 2Exposure therapy.Exposure therapy involves reliving the traumatic experience through talk, virtual simulation or visiting locations that were previously avoided.
+- 2Exposure therapy involves reliving the traumatic experience through talk, virtual simulation or visiting locations that were previously avoided.
 Repeated exposure in a controlled environment or situation can teach you how to deal with irrational thoughts and reduce your body's reaction to it.
-While it may sound scary, this is typically a very effective form of treatment.Advertisement
+While it may sound scary, this is typically a very effective form of treatment.Exposure therapy.Advertisement

 Ways to Cope with PTSD

-- 1Avoid withdrawing from others.Reach out to family and friends, and try to stay connected so you'll have the emotional support you need to get through tough times.
+- 1Reach out to family and friends, and try to stay connected so you'll have the emotional support you need to get through tough times.
 Seek out PTSD support groups either online or in person where you can meet others who've experienced the same or similar traumatic experience as you.
-This can reduce the feelings of loneliness and isolation that often occur with PTSD.Advertisement
+This can reduce the feelings of loneliness and isolation that often occur with PTSD.Avoid withdrawing from others.Advertisement

-- 6Write down your thoughts and feelings.Writing down your thoughts or feelings in a journal or diary can help you get your feelings off of your chest without having to talk to others.
-It's also a good idea to write down goals, accomplishments and progress you've made with your treatment, so you can look back and see what you've achieved so far.Advertisement
+- 6Writing down your thoughts or feelings in a journal or diary can help you get your feelings off of your chest without having to talk to others.
+It's also a good idea to write down goals, accomplishments and progress you've made with your treatment, so you can look back and see what you've achieved so far.Write down your thoughts and feelings.Advertisement

 Questions and Answers